Lloyd Carney, M.S.

 Tony is the founder of 2-Dooz, Asteame Medical Devices and Villa Montage Systems.
 He previously held various executive management, product management and technology management positions at Bellcore (now part of Ericsson), SynOptics, Bay Networks and Nortel Networks.
-Earlier in his career, he served as an intern respectively at the Philadelphia Naval Shipyard, IBM, Corning Glass and AT&T Information Systems (Bell Labs).
+He held internships at IBM, Corning Glass and AT&T Information Systems (Bell Labs).

 Bob Klessig, Ph.D.